devtron-labs/devtron/docs/user-guide/deploying-application/image-labels-and-comments.md

 Users need to have super-admin permission to perform hard deletion of labels.
 {% endhint %}

-This action deletes the label and makes it available for reuse in same or any other image.
+This action deletes the label permanently and makes it available for reuse in same/other image of the given application.

 1. Click the edit option.
 2. Use the (x) icon to permanently remove the label.
 This icon is available on the right-side of a label.
 3. Click **Save**.

 ![Figure 7: Hard Deletion of a Label](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploying-application/tag-comment/hard-delete-tag.gif)

+{% hint style="info" %}
+### Summary

+{% endhint %}

 ### Removing Comments